mohan-chinnappan-n/sfpowerscripts/features.md

 ## **Observability at its Best**

 * All functionality instrumented with StatsD, as well as Log Based metrics to build dashboards the way you want it.
-* Native integration with DataDog
+* Native integration with DataDog/Newrelic